PatrykMis/talkback-foss/README.md

 ## How to Build

-To build TalkBack, run `gradlew assembleRelease` command and sign the apk.
+To build TalkBack FOSS, run `gradlew assembleRelease` command and sign the apk.

 ## How to Install